Columbus Hikes The Best Parks in Columbus, Ohio by JetSettingFools.com

 There are many Downtown Columbus parks that are ideal for relaxation and enjoyment, rather than hiking.

-Some of our favorite parks in Columbus, Ohio Downtown area are the Topiary Park (a 7-acre park of sculpted shrubs), Schiller Park (featuring a pond and outdoor theater) and Franklin Park Conservatory and Botanical Gardens (entry fee required).
+Some of our favorite parks in Columbus, Ohio Downtown area are Topiary Park (a 7-acre site of sculpted shrubs), Schiller Park (featuring a pond and outdoor theater) and Franklin Park Conservatory and Botanical Gardens (entry fee required).

-Goodale Park is another Downtown Columbus park that is close to the Short North Arts District.
-City festivals, like ComFest, are held at the park.
+Goodale Park is another Downtown Columbus park that is close to the Short North.
+City festivals, like ComFest, are held here as well.

 More Columbus and Franklin County Metro Parks